 Not only is structured data testing free to access, but it goes into great detail about its findings.
 Google also provides comprehensive guides on each aspect, allowing content creators to learn what it is to have a successful high ranking website, even if you are a complete beginner.

 There are two main ways that you can test your website’s structured data.
 This includes the original Structured Data Testing Tool, and the more recent Rich Results Test.
 We’ll start with the newer tool.

-Rich Results Testing Tool?
+Rich Results Testing Tool

 The Rich Results Test looks similar to the Structured Data Test, in that it gives you the option to paste in the code or the URL.
 However, before testing you need to select whether you want to test the result on a Googlebot smartphone, or on a Googlebot desktop before you go ahead.